 Disassembling a laminate floor isn't the same as ripping it up.
 The planks aren't attached to the subfloor, and it's usually easy to unsnap them, although you probably wouldn't want to disassemble an entire floor this way.
 However, if the damage is near the wall, you only have to disassemble a few planks to get to the damaged one so you can replace it.

-Whenever laminate flooring feels bouncy, you should suspect water damage and replace the planks that have the most give.
+Whenever laminate flooring feels bouncy, you should suspect water damage and replace the planks that have the most give (as well as any damaged subflooring).
 Avoid walking on a bouncy floor because you can break the locking mechanisms of the planks that aren't damaged.
 If you do that, you might end up having to rip up the floor after all.